sirkoik/CountIt/README.md

-# CountIt word counting script
+# CountIt live sentence, word, character, and paragraph counting script

 CountIt quickly displays the number of sentences, words, and characters in the text box.
 CountIt is a fully self-contained html page; simply run CountIt.html and it works.

 ## Usage

 Enter characters in the text box or paste them in.
-CountIt will display the number of sentences, words, and characters below.
+CountIt will display the number of sentences, words, characters, and paragraphs below.

 To see the count of a selection, simply select the text in the text box.